 In September 1780 Duncan joined the Medea 28, going out to North America in October where he took the Morning Star 18 on 14 January 1781 and fought at the Battle of Cape Henry on 16 March 1781.
 Further captures were the Protector 26 on 5 May, on this occasion being in company with the Roebuck 44, Captain Andrew Snape Douglas, the privateer Phoenix on 1 June, and the Rover 20 off Salem on 20 June.
-His command was on hand at the capture of the Belisarius on 4 August, took the Marianne 12 on 13 August, the Favourite 14 on 29 August, and fought at the Battle of the Chesapeake on 5 September 1781 before returning home during the following month.
+His command was on hand at the capture of the Belisarius on 4 August, took the Marianne 12 on 13 August, the Favourite 14 on 29 August, and was present at the Battle of the Chesapeake on 5 September 1781 before returning home during the following month.

 From November 1781 until April 1782 Duncan had the Ambuscade 32, and from 19 April to 5 December 1782 he commanded the Victory 100, flagship of Admiral Lord Richard Howe in the Channel, being present in the summer campaign of April-August 1782 and at the relief of Gibraltar on 18 October.